GO FUND ME for the MEET THE BIZ Program

 To successfully accomplish what we need to continue our workshops and for being all inclusive through the end of 2019, we will need to hire Interpreters for the Deaf and Hard of Hearing, Stipends for Guest Instructors, Materials, Transportation, an Annual Bond and Insurance, Organization, Transportation, Publicity, Photographer and Equipment for Filming and Editing.

-The projected total needed for Meet the Biz program through the end of 2019 is $36,000.
+The projected total needed for Meet the Biz program through the end of 2019 was $36,000.

-*** Additionally, any amount exceeding the $36,000 will go to help funding film or art projects in association with the Meet the Biz program, like the film MY NEXT BREATH, promoting inclusion of diversity, and creating a higher standard in the arts.
+*** Additionally, any amount exceeding the $60,000 will go to help funding film or art projects in association with the Meet the Biz program, like the film/project MY NEXT BREATH, promoting inclusion of diversity, and creating a higher standard in the arts.

 Thank you in advance for any amount you are able to give.